Updated: May 17

 Goddess Tripura (also known as Goddess Parvati) is the deity who protects, an embodiment of the attainments of the three world and is the presiding ruler of the Shri-Chakra.
 This is why the design of the temple is in the Shikhara style (mountain peak).

-Visit this place at least once to soak in the natural beauty, take in the essence of this temple and it's energetic placement.
+Visit this place at least once to soak in the natural beauty, take in the essence of this temple and it's energetic placement for healing.